-Eating a diet rich in protein and collagen will give your body an excellent source of proline.
-Beef, liver, lamb, poultry, eggs and fish are superb high-protein sources.
-Because of the collagen levels in gelatin, this is also a good source of L-proline.
-Cottage and cream cheeses contain L-proline, too (x).
+Eating a diet rich in protein and collagen gives your body an excellent source of proline.
+Beef, liver, lamb, poultry, eggs, and fish are excellent high-protein sources.
+Because of the collagen levels in gelatin, this is also an excellent source of L-proline.
+Other sources of L-proline are Cottage and cream cheeses. (x)

-Eating bone broth is a popular way to boost amino acid and collagen intake.
-Bone broth can be made using this simple recipe:
+As mentioned earlier, eating bone broth is a popular way to boost amino acid and collagen intake.
+Note that bone broth has several health benefits, from losing weight to building up your immune system. (x) You can make bone broth by using this simple recipe:

 - Add more water if needed to cover the bones.

 - Put in 3 cups each of onions, celery and carrots.
 Bring to a boil.
 Skim the scum and foam from the top and discard.